mdbridge/click-by-voice/README.md

 To use these commands, just enter them into the hint number popup instead of a hint number.
 On Chrome startup, Click by Voice defaults to standard hints.
+Note that show hints commands given when using one tab will affect refreshes of other tabs.
 Hint numbers are not shown when printing.

 ## Using with voice commands